haiwera-silk-cd/magento-devdocs/guides/v2.1/javascript-dev-guide/widgets/widget_alert.md

 The alert {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}小工具{% endglossarytooltip %} source is <a href="{{ site.mage2000url }}app/code/Magento/Ui/view/base/web/js/modal/alert.js" target="_blank"><code>&lt;Magento_Ui_module_dir&gt;/view/base/web/js/modal/alert.js</code></a>

-The widget can be used for implementing alert windows for both Admin and {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %}.
+The widget can be used for implementing alert windows for both Admin and {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}网站前台{% endglossarytooltip %}.
 The design patterns for the pop-up modal windows in the Admin are described in the <a href="{{ page.baseurl }}/pattern-library/containers/slideouts-modals-overlays/slideouts-modals-overalys.html#modals">Magento管理面板用到的设计模式和库, the Slide-out Panels, Modal Windows, and Overlays topic.</a>

 <h2 id="alert_initialize">Initialize the 提示弹框小工具</h2>